 Your history can prove that stepping into the unknown is not deadly, at least not for most situations.
 But when you take that chance and come out on the other side unscathed, regardless of if victorious or a failure, you grow.
 You become more conscious of your abilities and trust yourself more.

 Next time, you’ll start even sooner and take even bigger leaps of faith.
+That’s the difference between feeling like you’re thinking too big and merely thinking big, as you should.

 Set up small goals and work on them